-Action: The action taken on the message.
-For all the actions, see Actions below.
+Action: The action taken on the email message.

-BCC: Send a blind carbon copy (BCC) to the authorized recipients according to the triggered policy.
+BCC: Sent a blind carbon copy (BCC) to the recipient.

-Send Notification: Send a notification message to the recipient when the policy is triggered.
+Notification sent: Sent a notification message to the recipient when a policy was triggered.

-Quarantine: Hold messages in quarantine as detected spam or graymail before delivery to an email account.
+Quarantined: Held the message in quarantine awaiting user actions on the End User Console.
 Messages held in quarantine can be reviewed and manually deleted or delivered.

-Reject: Block the message before it arrives at Trend Micro Email Security.
+Rejected: Blocked the message before it arrived at Trend Micro Email Security.

-Scanned File Report: The report for the attached files in the message.
-If the file is analyzed for advanced threats, the risk level for the file is displayed here.
-If the report exists, click View report to see the detailed report.
+(Optional) Scanned File Reports: The reports for the attached files in messages.
+If a file is analyzed for advanced threats, the risk level for the file is displayed here.
+If a report exists, click View Report to see the detailed report.